 Cancer is tough, but we're tougher

-On September 26 2020, I’m challenging myself to walk 35km in one day as part of the Hawaiian Walk for Women’s Cancer.
-I’m doing it to raise much needed funds for women’s cancer research in WA at the Harry Perkins Institute of Medical Research.
+In May 2020, I’m challenging myself to walk 35km in one day as part of the Hawaiian Walk for Women’s Cancer.
+I’m doing it to raise much needed funds for women’s cancer research right here in WA at the Harry Perkins Institute of Medical Research.

 My Activity Tracking

 Took advantage of the cooler weather this morning, it was even a little bit wet.
 Walked to my parent's house from my house.
 Blake got dropped off and joined me for the last 2.5 km.
 Feet are a bit sore and there are a few new blisters, but all in all, a good morning and nice paths to walk on.

 After a 4km walk yesterday to test out my protective strapping over my blisters, I was feeling good this morning, so surprised both Blake and myself by walking 7km.
 We had to stop a few times so Blake could make friends with some little kids, it was very cute.
 I feel pretty good considering :)

 Waited until it was a bit cooler and then did a 5km walk.
 Blake wasn't sure if he wanted to do the whole walk, but he did very well.
 A 20min spa for recovery and now a glass of wine and TV.
 Blake is already fast asleep.

 Got new shoes!!
 Did a 5km walkwith Blake this morning, before it got too hot.
 Need to remember bandaids for next time as a blister started to form.
 Not bad for a first effort, though.

 Eric & Karen Mccann

 Liz And Geoff Richardson